ImageMagick v6 Examples --

 Pegtop_Light (a smoother variation to soft light)

-While 'Soft_Light' is much smoother than either 'Hard_Light' or 'Overlay', it is still actually based on two seperate functions joined together.
-The 'Pegtop_Light' method produces a near identical result as 'Soft_Light', but uses single smooth function, without any discontinuation, not even the minor, hard to see one used in 'Soft_Light'. because of this it is actually much simplier and faster.
+While 'Soft_Light' is much smoother than either 'Hard_Light' or 'Overlay', it is still actually based on two separate functions joined together.
+The 'Pegtop_Light' method produces a near identical result as 'Soft_Light' but uses a single smooth function without any discontinuity, not even the two minor ones used by 'Soft_Light'.
+Because of this it is actually much simpler and faster.

 Its formula is: 2*Src*Dest + Src2*(1 - 2*Dest)